John Perry Turner was born on March 11, 1868 in Fayette County, PA, the son of George Washington and Mary Frances (White) Turner.

 At the age of 28, on July 6, 1896, John married 18-year-old Lillian Mae Flowers (1878-1953).
 Born in Allegheny County, PA, Lillian was the daughter of John W. and Josephine Flowers and at the time of marriage dwelled in Stewart Township, Fayette County.
 Rev. William J. Cocke officiated at the wedding ceremony held in Uniontown.
 The couple was a decade apart in age.

-Lillian's maiden name also has been given as "Yates," but on her marriage license application, on file in the Fayette County Courthouse, here maiden name clearly was listed as "Flowers" and her parents' names as John and Josephine.
+Lillian's maiden name also has been given as "Yates," but on her marriage license application, on file in the Fayette County Courthouse, her maiden name clearly was listed as "Flowers" and her parents' names as John and Josephine.

 At the outset of the marriage, and continuing for decades, John earned his living as a laborer.

-The couple produced six children -- Henry W. Turner, Mary G. Williams, Ethel Mae McMillen, Samuel Joseph Turner, Susie Elma Brown and Charles P. Turner.
+The couple produced six children -- Henry W. Turner, Mary G. Williams, Ethel Mae McMillen, Samuel Joseph Turner, Susie Elma Wood Brown and Charles P. Turner.

 When the 1910 census was taken, they lived in Rostraver Township, Westmoreland County, PA, as next-door neighbors to John's brother Charles and family.
 Both John and Charles were employed in 1910 as farm laborers.